"Hwɛ ne fɛ": Asantewaa throws son in the air, dances with him in cute video

-Asantewaa And Her Baby Son Slay In White For His Dedication, Dance To Ogechi In Video
+Asantewaa And Her Baby Son Look Angelic In White For His Dedication, Dance To Ogechi: Video

 - Actress and TikToker Asantewaa melted many hearts online when she shared a video of her all smiles carrying her baby boy